HankB/MkDocs-blog/docs/tech/ESP8266-RTOS-SDK_on_Debian.md

 * Additional Linux distros and/or operating systems.
 * Instructions for integrating this with VS Code or other popular IDEs but without PlatformIO.
 (Or with PlatformIO if that can be managed.)

-The code repo is at <https://github.com/HankB/MkDocs-blog/blob/main/tech/ESP8266-RTOS-SDK_on_Debian.md>
+The repo for this page is at <https://github.com/HankB/MkDocs-blog/blob/main/tech/ESP8266-RTOS-SDK_on_Debian.md>